GaProgMan/dwCheckApi/README.md

 # Seeding the Database

 During startup, in the Configure method, `dwCheck` will apply any outstanding mirgrations (which is not an acceptable best practise, but is ok for during development.
-This feature will be disabled once the code is ready for release) then seeds the database via the `EnsureSeedData` extention method, if there is no data.
+This feature will be disabled once the code reaches release candidate) then seeds the database via the `EnsureSeedData` extention method, if there is no data.

 *Note: Seeding of the initial dataset will not happen if deCheckApi detects a pre-existing database.
 However, migrations may still be applied*